NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 		</ul>
 	</dd>

+IMPORTANT: Whenever you link to a resource or its mirror, please visit http://archive.org/web/ and submit that URL to "Save Page Now" to ensure its preservation!

 Please reference the following descriptions of the fields from the above template, as well as existing examples on the site, when adding a referenced resource:

 RESOURCE-ANCHOR: (Optional) A unique HTML anchor for the reference if it'll be frequently linked to.